charleslemaire0/TeenAstro/UniversalMainUnit/README.md

 - Basic command handling through 2 serial ports
 - Mount movements in 4 directions
 - Goto
-- Tracking (not fully working for AltAz mounts)
+- Tracking
 - Guiding is there but not tested
 - Parking, custom Home position are not implemented
 - HAL is partly done but there are still some #ifdefs in the code that need to be removed
 - EEPROM support: small change to support the RAM/Flash implementation of ESP32, that also requires a task to commit the changes to flash when needed.
-- RealTime clock: my boards do not have a clock, so I report a fake time.
+- RealTime clock: ESP32 does not have a clock, so it reports a fake time.